Healthy Choices FAQ

 How should I prepare for my on-site screening appointment?

-Bring your UMR insurance card if you are a member.
-Fasting is required, however the screen can still be completed if there is not a fast.
+Bring your Priority Health insurance card if you are a member.
+Fasting is required; however the screen can still be completed if there is not a fast.
 You can dress as you normally would for work.
 Please arrive on time and check in at the registration desk.
 Please note: if you arrive late for your appointment, we may not be able to accommodate your appointment time.

 Can I schedule my biometric screening during my work day?